Bint Jbeil

-Bint Jbeil (بنت جبيل; Levantine pronunciation: /ar/, "daughter of (the) little mountain" or "daughter of Byblos") is the second largest municipality in the Nabatiye Governorate in Southern Lebanon.
+Bint Jbeil (بنت جبيل; /apc/) is a depopulated municipality that was the second largest municipality in the Nabatiye Governorate in Southern Lebanon before 2026.

-The town has an estimated population of 30,000.
-Its exact population is unknown, because Lebanon has not conducted a population census since 1932.
+In 2001 the town's population was estimated at 30,000, with the exact population unknown because Lebanon had not conducted a population census since 1932..
+The Shi'ite town was a major Hezbollah stronghold from 2000 to 2026.
+In April 2026, the town was depopulated and heavily damaged in a battle between Hezbollah and Israel, and then subsequently occupied and destroyed by Israel.

 History

 Ancient history

 The Phoenician origin of the towns' name suggest it dates back to that period.
 The name itself has several meanings as the word Bint in Arabic means Daughter.
 Therefore it could be "daughter of the mountain".
-In the town there are evidence from the Roman and Byzantine period, as seen in temple ruins, columns and houses.
+In the town, there is evidence from the Roman and Byzantine period, as seen in temple ruins, columns and houses.